mougnibas/ffmpeg-docker/README.md

 libpostproc    55.
 3.100
 ```

-The following libraries are compiled from sources :
+It also provide the following ones :

 ```
 libopus 1.3